 It shouldn’t come as a surprise that I’m all about adding fermented foods to my meals!
-Fermented foods are the best way to get the benefits of probiotics.
+Fermented foods are a deliciously easy way to get the benefits of probiotics.

 Here are a few ways to serve this mung bean curry with a side of fermented foods.

-- As you can see in the photographs, I designed this recipe to go with my fermented piccalilli recipe.
-However, any type of sauerkraut will work.
+- As you can see in the photographs, I designed this recipe to go with sauerkraut.
+I recommend fermented piccalilli or turmeric spiced sauerkraut.
 Serve about 1/2 cup on top of each bowl of curry.

 - Replace the coconut milk with cultured coconut milk or yogurt.
 Again, add a dollop on top of each bowl, rather than stirring it into the curry, to keep from accidentally cooking the probiotics.

-- Alternatively, serve the curry with a side of pickled lemons or apple chutney.
+- Alternatively, serve the curry with a side of Indian lemon pickles or apple chutney.

 Mung Bean Curry